Newly Admitted Students

 Residency for Tuition Purposes

-All students enrolled in Athens campus credit hours are required to maintain an active health insurance policy.
+All students enrolled incredit hours on the Athens campus are required to maintain an active health insurance policy.
 Click here for information about student health insurance.

 Students with qualifying outside plans may apply to waive Ohio University Health Insurance.
 Please note that qualifying plans for international students must include sufficient coverage for medical evacuation and repatriation.
 Information on health insurance waivers and forms to apply for a waiver are found here.